juggernautjha/lambdatorrent/README.md

 # λtorrent

-An attempt at implementing the BitTorrent protocol in Haskell because
+An attempt at implementing the BitTorrent protocol in Haskell because why not?
+Also masochism ftw.

 ### Current Status
 - Fully functional, monadic **Bencode** parser, written without using any parsing libraries.